How It Works

 If EmailSentry fails or crashes while testing an email, the email remains saved as a draft.
 If EmailSentry continues to fail, you can uninstall it and send the message normally.
 At any time the IT department can change EmailSentry's config file (hosted on a website) and temporarily disable EmailSentry.

-What If the CheckTLS Servers Fail?EmailSentry displays an error message and gives the user the normal choices (cancel, delete, send) for what to do with the email.
+What If the CheckTLS Servers Fail?EmailSentry displays an error message and disables itself until you restart Outlook.